vighneshiyer/vighneshiyer.com/content/research/philosophy/academic_comparch_research.md

 trendfollowing is a big risk, trendsetting is even more risky, but it is the right type of risk to assume

+Don't look at what will the future bring, but rather look at what hasn't changed.

 ### Mission Accomplished?

 Never assume the thing that was said is actually done - usually that is not the case.